d4rken-org/octi/PRIVACY_POLICY.md

 "Octi" neither collects nor allows 3rd party services to collect any user data.
 Not even anonymously.

+## Permissions

+Some of the more senstive permissions are further explained here.

+### Location permission

+One of Octi's features allows you to view information about your current WiFi network.
+This requires location perrmissions (`ACCESS_COARSE_LOCATION`/ `ACCESS_FINE_LOCATION`) on newer Android versions, because theoretically by knowing which WiFi networks are near you, one could determine your location (e.g. Google does this to improve location accuracy).
+Granting this permission is optional, but then you won't see things like WiFi names.

+### Camera permission

+You can use the camera (`CAMERA`) to scan QR-Codes within Octi.
+Some of the sync services use QR-Codes to link new devices.
+One device shows a QR-Code with account data, while the other device scans it to be linked to your account.
+Camera data is not stored and only used for processing the QR-Code.

+### Query installed apps

+Octi allows you to see which apps are installed on your other devices, to do this, the `QUERY_ALL_PACKAGES` is required.
+Only you have access to this data.

 ## Sync services

 Octi provides different mechanisms to syncronize data across different devices.
 The following explains the different